NivedDwivedi/E-commerce/README.md

 ## Instructions for setup

--Install node you system
+- Install node you system
--Clone this repo on your system
+- Clone this repo on your system
--Open terminal inside the cloned floder
+- Open terminal inside the cloned floder
--Install all the dependecies, ```bash use npm ``` to install dependecies -Create your database named ```bash ecommerce```  change the -Install the postman collection from the link given below -Start using APIs
+- Install all the dependecies, ```bash use npm ``` to install dependecies
+- Create your database named ```bash ecommerce```  change the
+- Install the postman collection from the link given below
+- Start using APIs